 How to color theme party punch?
 Pick your fruit to add!

-ORANGE: oranges, lemons, cantaloupe, apricots, peaches, nectarines, mango and/or persimmons! (try with Blood Orange Italian Soda)
+- Orange: Orange fruits such as oranges, lemons, cantaloupe, apricots, peaches, nectarines, mango and/or persimmons! (try with Blood Orange Italian Soda).

 Pick your juice to add!